saadq/Materialize/README.md

 You can also install the theme manually:

-1. Download the [latest release](https://github.com/saadq/Material-Spacegray/releases/latest), extract and rename the folder to **"Material Spacegray"**.
+1. Download the [latest release](https://github.com/saadq/Materialize/releases/latest), extract and rename the folder to **"Materialize"**.

 2. Move the folder inside your sublime Packages directory. **(Preferences > Browse packages...)**